vl4ds/Documentation/introduction/introduction-to-the-ide/logging.rst

 Logging Examples
 ----------------

-Consider the following simple SmartApp which simple sets up some switch devices and has an event handler method that will log how many switches are currently turned on.
+Consider the following simple SmartApp which sets up some switch devices and has an event handler method that will log how many switches are currently turned on.